tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/move-data-to-azure-blob-using-azcopy.md

     <your_container_name>: your container name
     <your_sub_directory_at_blob>: the sub directory in the container
     <your_local_directory>: directory of local file system where files to be uploaded from or the directory of local file system files to be downloaded to
-    <file_pattern>: pattern of file names to be transferred.
+    <file_pattern>: pattern of file names to be copied.
 The standard wildcards are supported

 ## <a name="tips-for-using-azcopy"></a>Tippek az AzCopy használatával